dsyer/inner-loop-boot-k8s/README.md

 Inner Loop:

-* Make a small channge to code
+* Make a small change to code
 * See it wiggle
 * Debugger
 * Iterate